Erratika/Employee-CSV/README.md

     - DAO,EmployeeDAO and EmployeeDAOTest.
     - Logging.
     - ConnectionFactory and DatabaseInit with Jeffrey.
-    - README for all of above, requirements, running and Git Workflow.
+    - README for a majority of above, requirements, running and Git Workflow.
 - [Michael Alo](https://github.com/Mikesjai)
 - [Michael Matson](https://github.com/M-Matson)